sova-org/Sova/website/static/doc_concept/tool-concept.typ

 == Interface

-There is a TCP interface that allowed us to develop a TUI for live coding with theTool.
+There is a TCP interface#footnote[See _TODO_.] that allowed us to develop a TUI for live coding with theTool.